 As well as odds and markets available on what happens to Chelsea on the pitch, most bookmakers offer odds on what happens behind the scenes too.
 With Abramovich developing a reputation for sacking managers regardless of the success they bring, Chelsea manager odds and Chelsea next manager odds are always a popular choice.

-The Chelsea Honours list domestically stands at five top flight titles (four of which came in the Premier League era), seven FA Cups, five League Cups and four Community Shield wins.
+The Chelsea Honours list domestically stands at six top flight titles (five of which came in the Premier League era), eight FA Cups, five League Cups and four Community Shield wins.

 Chelsea FC club honours continue into Europe.
 They’ve won the Champions League one time, the Europa League one time, the UEFA Cup Winners Cup twice and the UEFA Super Cup once.